noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 Let's verify that ALL our security measures are working correctly:
 - Pre-commit hook (should prevent commits containing secrets)
 - Secret scanner workflow (Should detect any pushed secrets)
-- Pull request to main branch (will not do in the tutorial, but you can try to open a PR with commited secrets and see that the it fails)
+- Pull request to main branch (will not do in this tutorial, but you can try to open a PR with commited secrets and see that it will fail)

 ## What's Next?